Leisure & Travel Market Trends - What Lies Ahead in 2020?

 Looking ahead, we evolve past the existing stratosphere of travel-based platforms, tools and buying habits.
 With technology at the helm, people and corporations make use of previously nonexistent tools and services.
 We buy travel differently and experience it differently.

 ▪ Millennials and Generation Z - purchasing power is now in the hands of millennials and Generation Z, who will make up nearly 60% of the world's workforce in 2020.
 Millennials are focused on experience and individual action.
 They spend 70% more on experience than on material goods.
-The Z-generation is a fully digital one that hasn't experienced the world without internet and mobile phones.
+The Z-generation is a fully digital one that hasn't experienced the world without the internet and mobile phones.
 They are constantly online and always up to date, and they are used to immediate results and instant feedback.
 Generation Z needs fast and uncomplicated solutions because the time they are able to stay focused is shorter than that of previous generations.
-ADD at it's finest.
+ADD at its finest.

 Chatbots are used to solve simple problems and respond via instant messaging to popular questions.
 Intelligent chatbots have built-in machine learning.
 That means they use the knowledge gained from previous customer interactions to formulate answers to the current questions.
-Most chatbots use written text, but we can expect an evolution to voice.
+Most chatbots use written text, but we can expect evolution to voice.

 ▪ Voice Search - the statistics are surprising.
 The Comscore study shows that by 2020, more than half of travel searches will be made by voice.
 Analysts estimate that by 2020 about 30% of all searches will not need a display.
 The era of text search is slowly passing.
 The focus on voice search must imply changes in the e-marketing approach, SEO strategy and content management compatibility of travel companies.

 ▪ Visual search - is also gaining popularity, especially since the appearance of tools such as Pinterest Lens and Google Lens.
-Users place their smartphone on a given item/object and are able to obtain information or identify similar objects.
+Users place their smartphones on a given item/object and are able to obtain information or identify similar objects.
 Hotels need to analyze their visual content in response to this trend.
 The key aspects are high-quality materials and images, imagination, relative uniqueness, consistent style on different platforms and presence on the most important databases like Instagram and Pinterest.

 It's about the creation and management of graphic content to meet your audience's search criteria.
-You can appear in a visual search by adding attractive photos of touristik landmarks from the surrounding area and thus reach tourists planning looking to do some sightseeing during a city trip.
+You can appear in a visual search by adding attractive photos of tourist landmarks from the surrounding area and thus reach tourists planning looking to do some sightseeing during a city trip.

 Travel destinations in 2020?